igorrcosta/alfie/README.md

 Flag                 | Description
 ---------------------|------------
+-r, --reference        | Path to the reference genome FASTA file.
--i, --genomes	       | Path to the genome files in the FASTA format.
-The first genome file inserted will be considered the reference genome.
+-i, --genomes	       | Path to the other genome files in the FASTA format.
 -g, --gtf	           | Path to the gtf file relative to the reference genome.
 -o, --outpath	       | Path where all output files will be saved.
--f, --skip_formatdb  | Skip making BLAST databases, use databses fromthe lastrun.
+-f, --skip_formatdb  | Skip making BLAST databases, use databses from the last run.
 Can significantly improve analysis speed.
+--uce_coordinate     | File with the conserved elements' coordinates, alfie comes with an example file containing the coordinates for 512 vertebrate anchored elements in the human genome.
+Necessary for Anchored Loci search.
+--uce_distance       | Distance between the flanking locus and the beggining of the conserved element.
+Only used for Anchored Loci search.
 --locus_length       | Length of the anonymous loci (default 1000bp).
 You may increase this length if you are planning to predict primers for these loci.
 --max_n              | Maximum percentage of N's in the AL sequence (default 0%).
 Increase this if you want to find more loci in a low quality reference genome.
 --inter_distance     | Minimum distance between ALs (defaut 200000bp).